saimathura/saimathura.github.io/index.md

 ## About Me

-I am a Ph.D. student in the department of Artificial Intelligence at IIT Hyderabad.
-I am fortunate to be a part of the Machine Learning and Vision group supervised by [Dr. Vineeth N Balasubramanian](https://people.iith.ac.in/vineethnb/).
+I am a Research Assistant in the Department of Artificial Intelligence at IIT Hyderabad.
+I am fortunate to be a part of the Machine Learning and Vision group aka Lab 1055 supervised by [Dr. Vineeth N Balasubramanian](https://people.iith.ac.in/vineethnb/).

 ## Research Interests

-- Computer Vision, Deep Learning, Tiny Object detection, Aerial/Oriented Object Detection.
+- Computer Vision, Deep Learning, Tiny Object detection, Aerial/Oriented Object Detection, Multi-Task Learning, Reinforcement Learning.

 ## Brief objectives of my Research work in PhD: